bbc/gel-sass-tools/README.md

 In addition there were a number of __browser prefixes__ used in versions prior to v4.
 Given how much the browser landscape has changed since they were added, it is __now time to remove them__.

+For usage of GEL Sass Tools prior to v4.0.0 please reference the [v3.4.0 readme](https://github.com/bbc/gel-sass-tools/tree/3.4.0).

 ## What is this?